JillTempelmeyer/help-documentation/_gettingstarted/Box_Panel.md

  9. If you wish to open your ticket as **Urgent** and consent to pay the consulting charges for non-critical items, check the **I Agree** box.
  10. Finally, click the **Create Ticket** box.

-**Note: For additional support, you can call Blue Box Support at 1-800-613-4305 or email us at support@bluebox.net.**
+**Note: For additional support, you can call Blue Box Support at 1-800-613-4305, email us at support@bluebox.net, or use the Chat feature, outlined below.**

+## Using the Chat Feature

+**To chat with Blue Box Support**:

+1. Click the **Chat** tab from your Dashboard.
+This automatically directs you to a chat room with support staff.
+2. From here, you are able to view the support staff members join your conversation on the left-hand side of the chat room.
+3. Once a support member joins, you can compose and send messages from the chat bar.
+If you need to enter a new line during your chat, press **Control/Command + Enter**.
+4. If you need to escalate your support issue, please call 1-800-613-4305 ext 1.

+**Note: Each customer chat room is private.
+This means that only contacts within your customer account and Blue Box staff have access.
+No sensitive data (credit card numbers, private keys) is persisted.**

 ## Managing Billing